More information, contact: Tony Montana, USW – 412-562-2592

-The USW represents about 850,000 working men and women in the United States and Canada in a wide variety of industries, ranging from airlines to glass making, mining, paper, steel, tire and rubber and other manufacturing environments to the public sector, service and health care industries.
+The USW represents about 850,000 working men and women in the United States and Canada in a wide variety of industries, ranging from glass making to mining, paper, steel, tire and rubber and other manufacturing environments to the public sector, service and health care industries.

 # # #